zenlex/zenlex/README.md

 # Welcome to my Humble Code Abode 🙏

 ## About Me
-I'm currently a Production Manager, Lighting Designer, and Sound Designer for the entertainment industry.
-I've had a long history with technology and interactivity.
-I've also spent a significant amount of time working in higher education.
+I'm currently a Designer and Production Manager in the entertainment industry and an aspiring developer.
+I've also spent a significant amount of time teaching at the university level.

-I enjoy taking things apart to figure out how they work.
+I've been involved with technology and interactivity for most of my life and enjoy taking things apart to figure out how they work.

-In my free time I'm working on my software development and engineering skills.
-I'd like to start taking on contract work as my schedule and skills allow and see where that leads.
+I'm an excellent researcher and self-learner with an insatiable thirst for knoledge and understanding.

 ## Tech Interests
 I enjoy geeking out about anything, but my current top interests are:

+- Fullstack Web Development
 - Data Visualization
-- Front End Design / Development & UX
-- Back End Web Architecture
 - DevOps
 - Embedded Hardware

 ## Language/Framework Skills:
 *Familiar:*
 - Python
+-  Redux
 -  C
 -  C++ / Arduino
 -  MAX/MSP
--  React / Redux

 *Proficient:*
+- React
 - HTML5
 - CSS3
 - JavaScript(ES6)

 ## Current Projects:
-I'm currently working on Javascript skills, drilling fundamentals, and improving my front end WebDev toolkit.
+I'm currently working on:

-I'm implementing a self-learning curriculum designed with my skills honed from my time teaching in universities, and administered by applying my experience from my life as Production Manager(so many trello boards...).
+- Polishing my Front End Web toolkit (Figma, React/JS, Advanced CSS)
+- D3 Data Visualization
+- Self-learning curriculum development and management via Trello

-I'm looking to collaborate on projects with a community that values mentorship.
+I'm looking to collaborate on projects with communities that value mentorship.

 I'm especially interested in work in the following areas:
- - environmental conservation
+ - environmental conservation and education
  - access to education and public resources
  - government efficiency and transparency